klinter007/klinter_nodes/README.md

 1. Place in ComfyUI's `custom_nodes` directory
 2. Restart ComfyUI

+## Widgets

+### Queue Counter
+A floating widget that lets you:
+- Set number of runs (1-255)
+- Start/Stop batch processing
+- Monitor current run progress
+- Track total runs completed

 ## Configuration
 - Enable/Disable widget in ComfyUI Settings
 - Adjust run count directly in the widget
+- Widget can be dragged anywhere on the interface

 ## Benefits
 - Prevent system slowdowns